kubernetes-retired/kube-aws/README.md

 Destroy:

 ```
-# Destroy all the cfn stacks including the one for control-plane and the ones for worker node pools
+# Destroy all the cfn stacks including the one for control-plane and the ones for worker node pools.
+Use `--force` for skip confirmation.
 $ kube-aws destroy
 ```